afzafri/Waktu-Solat/README.md

 ## Installation

-Drop all files into your server
+Drop all files into your server.
 Open updatezon.php once to update your zon.json to latest version

 ## Usage